siefca/attribute-filters/docs/USAGE.md

 To know which methods are known to `filter_attributes` use the `filtering_methods` instance method available in your model.
-It returns a hash containing attributes set names as keys and the methods assigned to them as values (both are symbols).
+It returns a meta set containing attributes set names as keys and the methods assigned to them as values (both are symbols).